Early Signs of Balding: 10 Warning Signs and How to Slow It Down

 The thing is, anyone can go bald, not just middle-aged men.
 Around 50% of women and 85% of men deal with hair fall at some point in their lives.
 About 70% of cases are hereditary.
 By the time men reach 35, around 66% of them will notice drastic hair thinning.

 Some individuals can start losing a lot of hair in their 20s.
-If you want to figure out how to determine the early signs of balding, you are in the right place.
+If you want to figure out the early signs of hair loss and understand how to tell if you are going bald, you are in the right place.
+Recognizing subtle changes such as a receding hairline, thinning at the crown, or increased hair shedding early may help you better understand what is happening and explore appropriate options.
 The guide below can answer all your queries.

 Quick Facts